The Corporate Governance Review: Ireland

 The root source of all corporate authority lies with the shareholders.
 However, as in other jurisdictions, shareholders generally delegate the management of the company to the board of directors and allow them to exercise all the powers of the company except a specific number of matters that must, under statute, be exercised by the shareholders.

-While the chair of a company has specific roles (and, to an extent, responsibilities), including chairing the board of directors and shareholder meetings, he or she does so as a director.
+Although the chair of a company has specific roles (and, to an extent, responsibilities), including chairing the board of directors and shareholder meetings, he or she does so as a director.
 As a director, he or she is subject to the same duties and has the same authority as that of any other board member.
-Where a company adopts a standard constitution or articles of association, the chair will enjoy an additional vote in the event of an equal number of votes being cast in respect of any matter at board level.
+If a company adopts a standard constitution or articles of association, the chair will enjoy an additional vote in the event of an equal number of votes being cast in respect of any matter at board level.

 - to ensure that a culture of openness and debate prevails;

 - to ensure that directors receive accurate, timely and clear information;

 - to ensure that all directors are made aware of shareholders' views: in particular, the chair must seek regular engagement with major shareholders on matters such as governance and performance against strategy;

 - to consider a regular externally facilitated board evaluation; and